Grow Room Ventilation System for Oyster Mushrooms

 Airflow patterns depending on fan location (section view)

-Many growers believe that CO₂ accumulates at the bottom of the grow room.
+Many growers believe that CO₂ is so heavy it simply accumulates at the bottom of the grow room.

-But if ventilation works properly, this doesn't happen.
+💡However, if your ventilation is designed correctly, this simply doesn't happen.

-The gas mixes with the moving air and is removed through the exhaust.
+On its way up, it "picks up" the CO₂ released by the mushrooms.
+The gas mixes with the moving air and is efficiently removed from the room.

-But if the exhaust is located near the floor (Location 1), the air blowing from above doesn't effectively pick up the CO₂ around the growing clusters.
+• Location 1 (Floor Exhaust): If the exhaust is placed near the floor, the air blowing from above doesn't effectively "scrub" the CO₂ from around the growing clusters.

-On top of that, most of the airflow goes straight into the exhaust opening without properly flushing the space between the mushrooms.
+⚠️Instead, the majority of the airflow goes straight into the exhaust opening, bypassing the space between the mushrooms entirely.

-Humidity should be controlled within the ventilation system, not directly in the grow room.
+Humidity should be controlled within the ventilation system itself, not directly inside the grow room.

-• Mist or steam should be introduced inside air ducts, ensuring uniform distribution.
+Mist or steam should be introduced inside the air ducts to ensure uniform distribution before the air reaches the mushrooms.

 Ventilation must run continuously while mushrooms are growing.

-Turning ventilation on/off with a timer is a mistake.
-This leads to microclimate fluctuations, affecting yield and mushroom quality.
+Turning fans on and off with a timer is a massive mistake.
+This leads to constant environmental fluctuations, which directly damage your yield and mushroom quality.

-The exhaust fan should always run unless the system is in 100% recirculation mode.
+The exhaust fan should always be running unless your system is in 100% recirculation mode.

-If you need help designing the ventilation system described in the article, please contact me for advice.
+✅If you need help designing a ventilation system based on these principles, feel free to contact me for advice.

 Key Takeaways

-• Continuous ventilation is essential for maintaining a stable microclimate.
+• Continuous airflow is essential for maintaining stable growing conditions.

-• Proper airflow prevents CO₂ buildup, excessive humidity, and poor mushroom formation.
+• Proper air movement prevents CO₂ buildup, excessive humidity, and "leggy" or deformed mushrooms.

-• Nozzles in air ducts create controlled air movement for even distribution.
+• Nozzles in air ducts create the controlled air velocity needed for even distribution.

 © All articles on the site are copyrighted, posting on third-party resources is permitted only with the permission of the author.